Your cool-seasons solution for a dryer, healthier indoor climate

 - Water tank option – remove and empty water tank each time it fills with water (recommended)

-- Continuous drainage hose option – allows you to bypass the dehumidifier’s water tank, which avoids the need to physically empty the water tank each time it fills
+- Continuous drainage hose option – allows you to bypass the dehumidifier’s water tank, which avoids the need to physically empty the water tank each time it fills.
+Water is drained by gravity i.e. hose outlet must be lower than dehumidifier drainage outlet.

-- Commence by 'deep-down' drying your home, concentrating on one room at a time.
-This method will remove excess moisture levels in your furnishings, walls and ceiling therefore returning your room to its original dry condition.
+This mode will remove excess moisture levels in your furnishings, walls and ceiling therefore returning your room to its original dry condition.

 - Continue this drying process for 1 – 3 days in each room.
-This period can vary depending on the dehumidifier’s capacity, severity of moisture, size of room & temperature.
-If you are unsure please contact your Ausclimate representative.
+This period can vary depending on severity of moisture, size of room & temperature.

-- Note 1: Reduced moisture collection in the water tank may be an indication that the dehumidifier has removed or nearly removed the excess moisture (e.g. the dehumidifier’s water tank has filled once or twice, but it then takes several hours to collect a very small amount of water).
+water tank has filled once or twice, but it then takes several hours to collect a very

-- Note 2: The dehumidifier should be rested for 2-3 minutes before emptying the water tank.
-This will allow the moisture around the dehumidifier’s ‘cold coils’ to drain away before removing the water tank.
-Any additional water may be removed from the dehumidifier by unplugging the rear drain and tilting the machine backwards.
+Note 3: The dehumidifier should be rested for 2-3 minutes before emptying the water tank.
+This will allow the moisture to fully drain before removing the water tank.

 Follow up or maintenance drying

-- This will help prevent surface dampness in your room & furnishings from reverting to excessive moisture levels.
-The regularity of this drying will vary according to weather conditions & season - generally turning your dehumidifier on once every few days or so, through to several weeks in dryer seasons.
+This will help prevent your room & furnishings from reverting back to excessive moisture levels.
+The regularity of this drying will vary, according to the weather conditions & seasonal conditions – generally from a week or two, through to several months apart in dryer seasons.

 Safety tips & reminders